alsalafiyyah/alsalafiyyah.github.io/_posts/sects/2020-08-13-rule-on-salah-behind-ashari.md

 note: false
 lang: en
 category: [sects]
-excerpt: "Is it permissible to offer Salah behind a man believing in a doctrine different from Ahl Al-Sunnah wal-Jama'ah such as Al-Ash'ari"
+summary: "Is it permissible to offer Salah behind a man believing in a doctrine different from Ahl Al-Sunnah wal-Jama'ah such as Al-Ash'ari"
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz